Spiridon Kilinkarov: Biography

 In December 2012, he became the Head of the Verkhovna Rada Committee on Construction, Urban Planning, Housing and Communal Services and Regional Policy.

-In the summer of 2014, a story appeared on Ukrainian TV, according to which, in the village of Stukalova Balka near Luhansk, at Kilinkarov's dacha, soldiers of the Aidar battalion discovered 2 grenade launchers of the latest modification of Russian production and a box of grenades.
+In the summer of 2014, a story appeared on Ukrainian TV, according to which, in the village of Stukalova Balka near Luhansk, at Kilinkarov's dacha, soldiers of the Aidar Battalion discovered two grenade launchers of the latest modification of Russian production and a box of grenades.
 Kilinkarov himself accused the participants in the assault on his summer cottage in looting the house.

-According to the website "Myrotvorets", he actively contributed to the creation of the "Luhansk People's Republic".
+According to Myrotvorets, he actively contributed to the creation of the Luhansk People's Republic.

 By April 2015, Kilinkarov was one of four former people's deputies of the 7th convocation who refused to leave the office after the termination of their powers.

-In the summer of 2015, Kilinkarov, as head of the Luhansk Regional Committee of the Communist Party of Ukraine, expressed his distrust of Petro Symonenko and refused to participate in his new political project "Left Opposition".
+In the summer of 2015, Kilinkarov, as head of the Luhansk Regional Committee of the Communist Party of Ukraine, expressed his distrust of Petro Symonenko and refused to participate in his Left Opposition group.
 On 2 December 2, by the decision of the Presidium of the Central Committee of the Communist Party of Ukraine "for a splitting position, defiant failure to comply with and ignoring the decisions of the Central Committee and its Presidium," the head of the Luhansk regional committee, Kilinkarov, was removed from his post, and the party organization itself was disbanded.

-After the Euromaidan in Ukraine, Kilinkarov lives in Moscow.
+Since the Revolution of Dignity in 2014, Kilinkarov lives in Moscow.
 Since 2014, he has been commenting on events taking place in Ukraine.
 He is a permanent expert and participant in the socio-political talk shows "Time Will Show", "Evening with Vladimir Solovyov" (the presenter considers him his friend), "60 Minutes", "Own Truth" on state Russian TV channels.
 At the same time, he mainly takes a pro-Russian position.
-In August 2020, he has also spoken out on the topics of Russian-Belarusian relations, the internal political situation in Belarus after the Belarusian presidential elections, and the poisoning of Alexei Navalny.
+Following the 2020 Belarusian presidential election he has also spoken on topics of Russian-Belarusian relations and the internal political situation in Belarus, as well as the poisoning of Alexei Navalny.

+On 15 January 2023, Kilinkarov has been under sanctions of the National Security Council for anti-Ukrainian activities.

+On 17 March, Kilinkarov was included in the Latvian sanctions list for “supporting atrocities committed by the Kremlin regime,” with a ban on entry into the country.

 Family

-He is married to his wife, Iryna Serhiyivna (born in 1967), whom they have three children: Dmytro (born in 1996), Sofiya, and Darya (born in 2008).
+He and his wife, Iryna Serhiyivna (born in 1967), have three children: Dmytro (born in 1996), Sofiya, and Darya (born 2008).